Local(ish) gravity theories in conformal superspace: The Classical Theory

 \subsection{Coupling to matter}

 The coupling of matter is usually determined by minimal coupling in general relativity.
 It is an important issue to settle under the new management of different symmetry principles.
 However, it is too complicated an issue to be discussed to completion here.
 I leave a devoted study for the near future.
-For now, I will only explicitly investigate electromagnetism.

 The solution employed by York et al. \cite{York3} and Isenberg et al \cite{IsenbergNester2} for the conformal weight of extra matter fields, was to make them zero.
 That is, the extra fields are then only carried along by the transformations of the metric.
-This automatically makes the usual Yang-Mills Lagrangian conformally covariant at least.\footnote{ Yet another possibility is to resurrect Weyl\rq{}s notion of conformal potential to correct for derivatives of the conformal factor \cite{Weyl}.
-In our present case, this would change the analysis through the introduction of another field -- the one Weyl tried to identify with the electromagnetic potential.
-The introduction of this field would however also allow for a different set of vacuum Lagrangians. }
+This automatically makes the usual Yang-Mills Lagrangian conformally covariant at least.

-Under a conformal transformation $g_{ab}\rightarrow e^{4\phi}g_{ab}$, terms that depend on the derivative of $\phi$ would appear in the Christoffel symbols.
+\paragraph*{Coupling of massless vector potentials.} Under a conformal transformation $g_{ab}\rightarrow e^{4\phi}g_{ab}$, terms that depend on the derivative of $\phi$ would appear in the Christoffel symbols, and only highly special combinations of these can get rid of such derivative terms (i.e. the Cotton tensor).
 Thus for (possibly Lie-algebra valued) one forms $A_a$, we need to have anti-symmetry in spatial derivatives, as in $\nabla_{[a}A_{b]}\nabla^{[a}A^{b]}$, so that the corresponding term can be conformally covariant.
-That is because anti-symmetrized covariant derivatives of vector fields don\rq{}t register different Christoffel symbols (for Levi-Civita connections), In other words, no symmetrized spatial derivatives of spin-1 forms can appear, since otherwise there would be no way to make the coupling conformally covariant without the introduction of a further Weyl-connection \cite{Weyl}, and this we would like to avoid (see \cite{SD_coupling}).
+That is because anti-symmetrized covariant derivatives of vector fields don\rq{}t register different Christoffel symbols (for Levi-Civita connections), In other words, no symmetrized spatial derivatives of spin-1 forms can appear, since otherwise there would be no way to make the coupling conformally covariant without the introduction of a further Weyl-connection \cite{Weyl}, and this we would like to avoid (see \cite{SD_coupling}).\footnote{ Weyl\rq{}s notion of conformal potential to correct for derivatives of the conformal factor would change the analysis through the introduction of another field -- the one Weyl tried to identify with the electromagnetic potential.
+The introduction of this field would however also allow for a different set of vacuum Lagrangians. }